 The Literacy Leadership Team promotes literacy within the school by working collaboratively with teachers and sharing best practices through modeling instructional strategies aimed at improving students reading and writing achivement levels across all curriculum areas.
-We share our knowledge andexpertise with colleagues in a Professional Development Setting, Professional Learning Community, Lesson Studies and Department Meetings.
-Throught the year, we are commited to leading the school wide literacy initiatives such as the Superintendent's Reading Challenge, Classroom Book Talks, Teacher Read Alouds, Celebrate Literacy Week (all participate are active Independent readers) and daily writing in response to Reading Actives.
-LLT encourage teachers to maitain a Print-Rich Classroom environment that supports reading, writing, listening and speaking.
-The team is committed to promoting Literacy skills that are meaniful and aligned with C2 expectations.
+We share our knowledge and expertise with colleagues in a Professional Development Setting, Professional Learning Community, Lesson Studies and Department Meetings.
+Throughout the year, we are committed to leading the school wide literacy initiatives such as the Superintendent's Reading Challenge, Classroom Book Talks, Teacher Read Alouds, Celebrate Literacy Week (all participants are actively engaged in independent reading) and daily writing in response to Reading actives.
+LLT encourages teachers to maitain a Print-Rich Classroom environment that supports reading, writing, listening and speaking.
+The team is committed to promoting Literacy skills that are meaniful and aligned with C2 reading expectations.